Saṁyutta Nikāya 35.132

 Atha kho lohicco brāhmaṇo tehi māṇavakehi saddhiṁ yenāyasmā mahākaccāno tenupasaṅkami; upasaṅkamitvā āyasmatā mahākaccānena saddhiṁ sammodi.

-Then the brahmin Lohicca together with those students went to Venerable Mahākaccāna and exchanged greetings with him.
+Then the brahmin Lohicca together with those young students went to Venerable Mahākaccāna and exchanged greetings with him.

 Sammodanīyaṁ kathaṁ sāraṇīyaṁ vītisāretvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinno kho lohicco brāhmaṇo āyasmantaṁ mahākaccānaṁ etadavoca: